 Claudication – this is limb pain (inc aching, cramping and tired feeling of the legs) upon exertion.
-It most commonly occurs in the calves, but may also be present in the thighs, buttocks and even arms.
+It most commonly occurs in the calves, but may also be present in the feet, thighs, buttocks and even arms.
 The distance a patient can walk before they experience symptoms is known as the claudication distance.

 - Claudication could be thought of ‘angina’ of the limbs

 - Pain is usually relieved by rest

 - As claudication progresses, the distance that a patient can walk reduces.

 Can cause claudication / buttock pain at rest

 Burning pain at night, due to elevation (which reduces limb perfusion), and is relieved by hanging the legs over the side of the bed (very bad sign!)

 Patients may have:

 - ‘Punched out’ ischaemic ulcers – usually on the toes and heels, rarely higher up the limb.
 These tend to occur after a localised traumatic event.
 They are often painful, but diabetic and alcoholic patients may not notice.

 - Gangrene – often black necrotic gangrenous tissue surrounds the punched out ulcer lesions.
 Infection of this areas can occur (wet gangrene).